Kémi Séba: Geopolitical connections

-On October 24-26, 2022, he arrived in Moscow again upon the invitation of Igor Tkachenko to participate in the Second Youth Forum "Russia-Africa: what's next?"
+On October 24–26, 2022, he arrived in Moscow again upon the invitation of Igor Tkachenko to participate in the Second Youth Forum "Russia-Africa: what's next?"
 On the basis of MGIMO of the Ministry of Foreign Affairs of Russia.
 On the fields of which Kemi Ceba delivered his sensational "Moscow" speech and was received by representatives of the Russian Foreign Ministry and other authorities.

-On March 12 2023, a televised intervention on the French Parlamentarian channel was cancelled due to accusations him being a asset for Russian propaganda.
+On March 12, 2023, a televised intervention on the French Parliamentarian channel was cancelled due to accusations him being an asset for Russian propaganda.

+Séba has been financially supported by Russian oligarch and mercenary leader Yevgeny Prigozhin.

+On July 9, 2024, Séba was stripped of his French nationality.

+In May 2025, Kemi Seba declined all offers of political alliances with lawyer Robert Bourgi.